MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 <a name="partitions"></a>
 *Partitions*

 Comma-separated list of columns by which an external table is partitioned.
-Partition column can exist in the data file itself, or sa part of the file path (read more on [virtual columns](#virtual-columns)).
+Partition column can exist in the data file itself, or as part of the file path (read more on [virtual columns](#virtual-columns)).

 Partitions list is any combination of partition columns, specified using one of the following forms: